mini-kep/parser-rosstat-kep/src/python-minimal/README.md

 Objective
 =========

-Exctact data from CSV file using parsing instructions and units of measurement definition.
+Extract data from CSV file using parsing instructions and units of measurement definition.
+Run over monthly data releases to learn about economic indicator revisions.

 Inputs
 ======

-- [ ] CSV file (as `sandbox.CSV_TEXT`)
+- [ ] one CSV file (as `sandbox.CSV_TEXT`)
 - [ ] parsing instructions (as `sandbox.INTRUCTIONS_DOC`)
 - [ ] default units of measurement (as `sandbox.UNITS_DOC`)